myQIportal - Continuous Quality Improvement Project

-Please note that cases will note be reviewed on the following dates: December 31-January 1; Memorial Day; Fourth of July holiday; Labor Day; Thanksgiving Day and the Friday following Thanksgiving; December 24-25.
+Please note that cases will note be reviewed on the following dates: Memorial Day; July 4; Labor Day; Thanksgiving Day and the Friday following Thanksgiving; and December 24-January 1.
 You are still able to load cases but they will not be assigned for review until the next business day after the designated holiday.
 Thanks for your understanding.

 Expert Reviewer Disclosure: Expert reviewers have disclosed they have no significant financial relationship with a commercial interest and have disclosed that no conflict of interest exists with the educational program.